Sealed with a Kiss

 "Sealed with a Kiss" is a song written and composed by Peter Udell and Gary Geld.
 The original recording of "Sealed with a Kiss" was by the Four Voices which was released as a single in May 1960 without becoming a hit.
 It first became a hit in 1962 for Brian Hyland and later Jason Donovan had an international number one hit with the song in 1989.

-The lyrics are from the point of view of one of two lovers who have had to part ways over the summer, with narrator promising to send his love and dreams in daily letters "sealed with a kiss".
+The lyrics are from the point of view of one of two young lovers who have had to part ways over the summer, with narrator promising to send his love and dreams in daily letters "sealed with a kiss".
 They also bind each other to a pledge, under seal of a kiss, that they will reunite in September.

 Brian Hyland version

 In 1962, Brian Hyland, who often performed Udell's and Geld's material, recorded the song.
 Hyland recalls Geld saying the song was "based on, but not totally based on, a Bach finger exercise."
 (See five-finger exercise.)
 Hyland's single began its run on June 9, 1962, and became a top 3 hit, reaching No. 3 on both the Billboard Hot 100 and the UK Singles Chart.
 The personnel on the original Brian Hyland recording included Mundell Lowe, Al Caiola on guitar, Gary Geld on piano, George Duvivier on bass, Blackie Shackner on harmonica, Gary Chester on drums, and Sticks Evans and Al Rogers on percussion.

 When re-released in 1975, Hyland's recording charted in the UK at No. 7.
 Hyland also recorded a version in German.